EarthFrequencies/earth-frequencies-data/readme.md

 Also remember, that any radio transmission requires an appropriate license and in all cases you should be aware of local regulation of the air waves.

+If you find errors, please open a bug report in the project's issue tracker, or provide a pull-request with the fix.

 Contributions are welcome and are appreciated.